 |Foods||Ferulic Acid Content per kg weight|

-Ferulic acid is a free radical scavenger, not only that, it is also capable of inhibiting the free radical generation.
-A recent study by Medical University of Łódź in Poland suggested that ferulic acid accelerates skin renewal and protects the collagen, elastin, fibroblasts and other skin's components from degradation.
+Ferulic acid is a free radical scavenger, not only that, it is also capable of inhibiting free radical generation.
+A recent study by Medical University of Łódź in Poland suggested that ferulic acid accelerates skin renewal and protects collagen, elastin, fibroblasts and other skin components from degradation.

 Which Skin Type Can Benefit From Ferulic Acid?

 Ferulic acid protects skin against UV damage.
-It helps prevent the appearance of UV-induced dark pigmentation spots and slow down the skin photoageing process.
+It helps prevent the appearance of UV-induced dark spots and slows down the skin's ageing process.
 Ferulic acid is suitable for all skin types, from acne-prone skin to dry, sensitive and mature skin.